George Hall (footballer, born 2004): Birmingham City

 On 1 September 2023, Hall signed a three-year contract extension with Birmingham City, and said, "there is a different feel around the place and I am happy to be here for a few more years.
 I feel like we are going in one direction and that is upwards.
 I wanted to be a part of it, especially being here for so long."
 He missed much of the 2023–24 season with hamstring – suffering four hamstring injuries in 10 months – and other injuries, but was able to make a few substitute appearances in the latter stages of the campaign as the team failed to avoid relegation to League One.

 Hall joined League Two club Walsall on 30 August 2024 on loan for the season as he aimed to play regular first-team football.
 Birmingham had been taken over by American investors, leading to an influx of new signings at the club and reduced playing opportunities for Hall at St Andrew's.
 Walsall head coach Mat Sadler said that Hall had arrived at the club with "mental scars" due to his repeated hamstring injuries.
 He scored his first league goal for Walsall in a 3–2 win over Notts County on 3 December at the Bescot Stadium, where he was also named as the man of the match.
 He continued to suffer injuries, missing almost a month with a back issue and four months after his hamstring injuries required surgery.
 During his absence, Walsall had slipped from the top of the table into the play-offs.
 He recovered to start in the play-off final defeat to AFC Wimbledon at Wembley Stadium.
 New Birmingham manager Chris Davies allowed him to leave the club on a permanent basis, saying he was a "top professional".

 Port Vale

 On 1 September 2025, Hall signed a three-year deal with League One club Port Vale.
 Manager Darren Moore said he would have to wait before making his debut as he had had a "scattered" pre-season.
 He was played at right-wing back after the club sustained a series of injuries in the position.
 Speaking in November, Moore stated his regret at having to play Hall in his less natural defensive roles due to injuries in the team.
+Hall was voted as January's joint-player of the month by readers of The Valiant substack.
+He played in central midfield, right wing, right-wing back and up front, though was settled into midfield by new manager Jon Brady.
+He was named as the club's Young Player of the Year for the 2025–26 season, which culminated in relegation for the club.